s03ram/Music-Shoppy/README.md

 File config.py not commited because it contains personal info.
 If you want to try at home create this file with that code in :

+You ave to install Flask and Flask_mail library.

     class Config :